robsim378/sysc_3303_project/README.md

 - Timing diagrams

 Iteration 5:
-- Made the performance testing system
+- Designed and implemented the performance testing subsystem
+- Contributed to performance analysis